Sunday / August 22 / 5:00 p.m. / Church of St. John Nepomucene

-Regardless of the two-and-a-half century that elapsed in December from the birth of Ludwig van Beethoven, his music sounds very much as if it was written a couple of days ago.
+Regardless of the two-and-a-half century which has elapsed from the birth of Ludwig van Beethoven, his music sounds very much as if it was written a couple of days ago.
 The essential instrument to him was the piano.
 This is amply evidenced by his output of five concertos for piano and orchestra, dozens of chamber compositions with piano and, apart from a plethora of variations, bagatelles and smaller-scale pieces, above all his thirty-two sonatas for the instrument.
 They will be presented here in their completeness, offering the audience a listening experience tracing the fascinating journey from early works by Haydn´s young, ambitious pupil, all the way to products of the final years in the life of a composer deprived of hearing.
 No two of these sonatas resemble each other.
 In their sum, they encompass the full scale of human emotions.
 Attached to the titles of some of them are attributes relating to their character or inspirational impulse: Pathétique, Les Adieux, The Tempest, and the like.

 Beethoven was himself one of the most brilliant virtuoso pianists of his time.
 So long as he was able to, he performed his works, manifesting improvisational skills that were deemed peerless by his contemporaries.
 Beyond all this, he deserves a similarly high merit for influencing the development of piano as an instrument: he kept abreast of all the innovations introduced by leading makers, and took due account of newly invented features in his own compositions.
 He took advantage of the full range of the keyboard, getting as close as possible to the magnificence of the orchestral sound.